 For the more sophisticated fan of dry-herb vaping, a digital temperature control is a gift from god.
 The digital temperature control enables the user to customize their vaping experience by determining exactly which temperature at which they would like to vape - this means you can change the temperature up and down by a single degree, all on an easy to use and read screen.
 This is important because the level of heat applied to the dry herb is directly proportional to both how much vapor is produced and how long the dry herb contained in the chamber will last.
 Dry Herb Vaporizers like the E-CLIPSE, Stoner Joe, and the Titan 2 come equipped with this feature.

-The atomizer, also referred to as a coil or heating chamber, is the component part that is filled with either dry herb, wax or oil.
-Usually an atomizer for wax is for just wax, but, some chamber designs can be used for either herb or wax - just do not use them in the same chamber or it will get nasty quick.
+The atomizer, also referred to as a coil or heating chamber, is the component part that is filled with either dry herb, wax, or oil.
+Usually, an atomizer for wax is for just wax, but, some chamber designs can be used for either herb or wax - just do not use them in the same chamber or it will get nasty quickly.

 From the wick came other coils, mostly targeted at delivering the most pure and flavorful hits.
 The ceramic coils were the first step up, but then came quartz rod coils which consumers often find to deliver the smoothest and most pure flavor during vaping.
 The quartz coil also typically does not need replacements as often as other coils do.